About the Hydraulic and Pneumatics micro-certificate

-The RapidSkills program consists of four micro-credentials, which are short-term, competency-based, industry-recognized certificates based on sectoral-focused feedback from regional stakeholders and employers, designed to upskill workers in a part-time format.
+The RapidSkills program consists of four micro-certificates, which are short-term, competency-based, industry-recognized certificates based on sectoral-focused feedback from regional stakeholders and employers, designed to upskill workers in a part-time format.

-Digital badges will be awarded for the completion of each micro-credential module and for the completion of the entire RapidSkills program.
+Digital badges will be awarded for the completion of each micro-certificate module and for the completion of the entire RapidSkills program.

 The hydraulics training course provided by the RapidSkills project has been one of the best training courses, if not the best training course, I’ve had the honour of participating in.
 Attending training during a pandemic can certainly be a challenge, but RapidSkills and the instructor of the course made the most of it and gave us updates promptly to any potential changes happening.
 The instructor was very knowledgeable, blended hands-on learning and theory together in a manner that made the material fun and easy to learn.
 I highly recommend RapidSkills to anyone looking to advance knowledge or training in their respective industry.—John Fiebrich, Mechanical Designer, Weldco-Beales Manufacturing